Derrick-Mulati/Fruit-Classifier/README.md

 # Fruit-Classifier

-A programme for classifying fruits according to categories
+A programme for classifying fruits according to their types